 3D CAD is a three-dimensional approach where the design is made in a three-dimensional environment.
 So along with X & Y, we need to use the Z coordinates also in the design

 Evolution of CAD software.

 The research was going right after World War-II to bring up some sort of automation to the design cycle so that design can be done faster.
 The actual breakthrough industry got in the year 1982 when AutoDesk launched Auto CAD.

 Entry of AutoCAD

 AutoCAD is the first 2D CAD software which brought revolution in the industry.
 Industries started seeing a good benefit from Autodesk and soon it becomes the widely used CAD software.
 AutoCAD shows the path to many companies and they started feeling the huge potential in the CAD software.

 Launch of first Parametric CAD software: Pro/ Engineer

-AutoCAD was initially only offering 2D drafting facility.
+AutoCAD was initially only offering a 2D drafting facility.
 A need for a 3D CAD system was there in the market and in 1987 we got the software which created a benchmark in the industry.
 In 1987 PTC ( Parametric Technology Corporation) released the first version of Pro/ Engineer.
-It was the first 3D Cad software which was purely based on Parametric modelling concept.
+It was the first 3D Cad software which was purely based on the Parametric modeling concept.

-Pro/ Engineer was based on solid modelling and use Parametric concept to create a parent-child relationship in the 3D model feature tree.
-Pro Engineer had an intuitive interface and that was the deal breaker for many industries
+Pro/ Engineer was based on solid modeling and use the Parametric concept to create a parent-child relationship in the 3D model feature tree.
+Pro Engineer had an intuitive interface and that was the deal-breaker for many industries

 The dominance of CATIA and Pro / Engineer